cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 * __Job__ is BOSH's concept of grouping functionality together.
 In the normal instance you can think of a Job as a composition of services that a virtual machine will have.
 So two virtual machines with the same Job attachet will be identical.
 * __Template__ is BOSH's concept for defining a service.
 CloudController is one such template, and dea is another one.
+* __Stemcell__ is BOSH's concept for a virtual machine image.
+For Amazon it equals and AMI.
+It is a template that is booted and becoms an instance of an virtual machine.
+* __Resource Pool__ is basically a collection of virtual machines, that you can reference/assign jobs to.
+The have the same stemcell and configuration (eg. AWS size).

 ## Inception VM
 Inception VM is a Virtual Machine used for bootstrapping BOSH.